okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/register-app/index.md

 title: Register your app
 ---

 In this section, you'll learn how to hook up your Okta org to the app that's going to use it for sign-in.
-To tell Okta about the app, and to collect the pieces of information you need to integrate into your app, you use the Developer Console's app screen.
+You'll tell Okta about the app, and  you'll collect certain values provided by Okta that you need to integrate into your app.

-For simplicity, in this run-through let's assume that your app is a web app, i.e., a server-side app, and that you want to use the Okta-hosted sign-in page, rather than implement or host your own sign-in page.
+For simplicity, in this run-through we'll assume that your app is a web app, i.e., a server-side app, and that you want to use the Okta-hosted sign-in page, rather than implement or host your own sign-in page.

 To start, find the example applications, provided by Okta on GitHub, for the language or framework you work in: